 - Promotion before and during the event through a printed colour guide and social media.

 - Coverage of the event in print media and other publications.

 - Marketing materials to distribute in their locality.

-- Support through a workshop with advice on preparing for open studios.
+- Support and advice on preparing for open studios.

 - A regular e-newsletter providing updates and tips in the run-up to the event.

-- An opportunity to participate in one or more public exhibitions in the lead up to the open studios weekend.
+- An opportunity to participate in public exhibitions in the lead up to the open studios weekend.

 - Opportunities to meet with other local artists and learn from them.

 - Notification, throughout the year, of wider opportunities brought to the attention of the organisers.